 -

-- Select the Reported Content panel
+- You'll land in the Reported Content panel

 - You'll find a list of all messages reported from the chat and the reason for the report.
 You can choose to keep or delete the reported messages